What Is Tax-Free Income?

 If you are not insured through your employer and your HMO insurance premium is $3,360, or $280 a month, your actual cost is much more than that.
 For this premium, the real cost would be $4,480 (Premium: $3,360 plus $1,120 income tax) per year (25% tax bracket).
 If you are insured through your employer, both of you will achieve the same benefit.
 Your income increases and the employer pays less in salary, since the insurance payments are fully deductible.
 In addition, the payroll taxes on insurance premiums do not apply.

-Your Employer Can Pay for Term Life Insurance
+Term Life Insurance Payments

 Your employer can pay your premiums for term life insurance coverage of up to $50,000.
 You, the employee, can select a beneficiary of your choice.
 The employer can deduct the expense and you will have additional tax-free income.